The following documents outline the notes for the course CS 165 Project in Algorithms and Data Structures.

 - Week 2: Random Numbers and Random Permutations.

-- Random and Pseudo-Random Numbers (Powerpoint)
+- Random and Pseudo-Random Numbers (Powerpoint slides)

-- Random Permutations (Powerpoint)
+- Random Permutations (Powerpoint slides)

 - Preparing a Benchmark Driver